Deaadman/UniversalTweaks/PatchNotes.md

 		- Allow the mod to run more smoothly if an error is encountered.
 <br></br>
 - Mod Integration
-	- Integrate Disable Breath Effects mod with this one.
-	- Integrate [**TLD_NonPotableToiletWater**](https://github.com/Ezinw/TLD_NonPotableToiletWater/releases) mod with this one, ask for permission first.
 	- ModSettings support
 		- Add settings for players to change, such as the decay rate for the snow shelters.
 <br></br>